patrikx3/redis-ui/README.md

     * For big key set to be usable paging should be a maximum 100 keys / page, though for 50 is the sweetest spot
   * This application is not recommended with over 100k keys, because it might just crash the NodeJs server.
 I can understand there are use cases where you need over 100k keys, but this is not that p3x-redis-ui.
     * This app including functions like sorting and tree options that are fancy vs large sets ...
+* Able to monitor all channel messages on the console by using a checkbox.

 This software is more functional than fast ...